 To help make your decision easier, we’ll explore the best options on the market below.
 We’ll also offer detailed information on common causes and tips on how to prevent hair loss.

-Various over-the-counter (OTC) medications are designed to combat hair loss and stimulate new growth.
+Various over-the-counter (OTC) medications are designed to combat hair loss and regrow hair.
 You can choose from topical or oral treatments, including finasteride and minoxidil — the two most common options.

-Finasteride was developed to combat prostate cancer, but is also prescribed for male pattern baldness.
+Finasteride is a prescription drug that was developed to combat prostate cancer but is also used for androgenic alopecia.
 This condition primarily affects the middle of the scalp and the crown (otherwise known as the vertex).

 Finasteride reduces DHT hormone levels in the scalp.
 This hormone causes follicles to narrow and makes it harder for hairs to grow properly.
 Reducing DHT levels can slow hair loss and boost growth.

 The drug is only effective as a male pattern hair loss treatment, it is unable to treat female pattern hair loss.
 While the drug has proved to stimulate regrowth it also comes with several side effects.